Electric Mobility Aid - Air Travel Pack

 • Confirms all tests (T.1–T.8) were completed successfully

-⚠️ Applies to all lithium batteries used in mobility aids, e-mobility devices, and battery add-ons.
+⚠️ Applies to all lithium ion batteries used in mobility aids, e-mobility devices, and battery add-ons.

 Study aviation authority guidelines